Skip to content

 I have been to a few Hip shows in person.
 Whenever “Courage” starts up, the crowd always goes wild and there is lots of singing along and dancing in the aisles to accompany the song’s lyrics.
 However, this song is one of those examples of audiences not really understanding what the song is all about and not really caring anyway.

 The Tragically Hip were much the same as MacLennan.
 They believed in the stories our country had to share and set out to give meaning to them through song.
-But, being a rock n’ roll group, at their core, The Hip, often found themselves lost in a whirlwind of hotel rooms, hockey arenas, beer-swilling fans all singing and dancing but, not necessarily, appreciating the nuances of the lyrics the band worked so hard to create.
+Being a rock n’ roll group at their core, The Hip often found themselves lost in a whirlwind of hotel rooms, hockey arenas, beer-swilling fans all singing and dancing but, not necessarily, appreciating the nuances of the lyrics the band worked so hard to create.
 So, “Courage” is really a song about finding meaning for yourself and your life’s work, amid the cries of those who take you for granted.
-It is a salute to a kindred spirit whose books influenced the band tremendously but, in all likelihood, have never read by most of their fans.
-And, like MacLennan, himself, The Tragically Hip can, at this late stage of their being, look back upon their career with a fair bit of satisfaction for what they have accomplished, too.
+It is a salute to a kindred spirit whose books influenced the band tremendously but, in all likelihood, have never been read by most of their fans.
+Like MacLennan himself, the members of The Tragically Hip can look back upon their career with a fair bit of satisfaction for what they have accomplished, too.

 “There’s no simple explanation